MonkOnMars/imaginehack_speedbuild/README.md

 ---

+## Topic

+---
-### UN no.4
+### United Nation's Goal no.4
-### Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all
+> Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

-Idea originated from: forest https://www.forestapp.cc/
+Webapp idea originated from: forest https://www.forestapp.cc/

 ### website function:
 1. play a game to earn coins
 2. those coins can be exchanged for a funding in quality education

+---

 ## Current status

+---

-Running the web app
+### Running the web app

 Make sure mysql is installed (assuming you're on ubuntu 18.04)